chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureElection.rst

     #.
 The fifth page contains a referendum, where participants can vote to change the income tax in Novaland.
     #.
 On the sixth page, participants were informed that their stay in Novaland ends and were debriefed.

-Randomization of the election app
+Randomization in the election app
 -------------------------------------------------
 The information that was provided to participants in the context of the election was randomized in two instances.
 The first randomization was the order of the party pages.
 Participants were randomly assigned to one of two groups: one group saw the **Soziale Partei Novaland** page first, while the other group saw the **Konservative Partei Novaland** page first.
 This was done by using the :code:`random.choice()` function in the :code:`creating_session` function to randomly assign participants to one of the two groups and then storing the information of which party page they saw first in the :code:`Player` object as :code:`first_party`.